camio/trivially_relocate_primitives/trivially_relocate_primitives.typ

 The rationale was that on ARM64e, the `origin` pointer could be used to validate the vtable pointers in the new location before re-signing them.
-This design, however, is significantly more complicated than the proposed alternative and is considered overly tailored to ARM64e.
+This design, however, is significantly more complicated than our proposal and is considered overly tailored to ARM64e.

 == Extension for inter-process communication